Born: August 9, 1946

 In 1975, Jim and Larry bolted the NFL for the year-old World Football League.
 They teamed up in the backfield for the Memphis Southmen.
 Unfortunately, the WFL didn’t survive its second season, and Jim returned to the NFL, this time as a member of the Denver Broncos.
 He played for Denver in 1976 and part of 1977, but was released during the year and did not get to play on the Broncos’ Super Bowl team that January.
 On the same day he was cut, his marriage ended and his house was destroyed by a fire.

 After football, Jim returned to South Florida, where he worked as a private investigator.
-He runs a sports marketing company that specializing in booking retired athletes for celebrity appearances.
+He also ran a sports marketing company that specializing in booking retired athletes for celebrity appearances.
+Jim’s daughter, Allie, added to the family’s sports legacy on the tennis court as a member of the WTA Tour, working with coach Brian Gottfried.